Alicia May Donnellan Barraclough

 Research

-Alicia Donnellan is a researcher associated to the University of Bergen UNESCO Chair.
-Her work focuses on the power of territorrial sustainability designations to catalyze collaboration for sustainability objectives.
-An example of these are UNESCO Biosphere Reserves, which she studies as social-ecological systems which are testing sites for sustainability and earth stewardship.
+Alicia Donnellan Barraclough is a researcher and scholar associated to the University of Bergen UNESCO Chair.
+Her work focuses on the power of collective action to catalyze collaboration for sustainability and earth stewardship.
+She is particularly interested in generating actionable knowledge on sustainable and regenerative land-use and the joint conservation of biological and cultural diversity.

-She is trained as a terrestrial ecologist, and now works as a sustainability scientist at the intersection between the natural and social sciences, interested in progressing inter- and transdisciplinary research which is fair and equitable for people and land.
+She was trained as a terrestrial ecologist, and now works as a sustainability scientist at the intersection between the natural and social sciences, interested in progressing inter- and transdisciplinary research which is fair and equitable for people and land.

-She holds a PhD in Applied Environmental Science from Auckland University of Technology in New Zealand (2014-2018).
+Some of her flagship work has been in UNESCO Biosphere Reserves, which she studies as social-ecological systems which are testing sites for sustainability and earth stewardship.
+Alicia is currently the coordinator of a Biodiversa+ Consortia, Become, looking at effectiveness and equity in Biosphere Reserves.
 Additional to an academic background she has worked across the globe in the non-profit sector and in grassroots organizations.
-These experiences have given her rich understanding of the importance of connecting diverse fields if we are to rise to the challenges and opportunities presented by the Anthropocene.
+These experiences have given her rich understanding of the importance of connecting diverse fields if we are to rise to the challenges and opportunities presented by our times.

 Outreach